SurveyMonkey/wukong/README.md

 ###Create Solr Collection
-Before you use wukong, make sure you create your collection with its schema on SolrCloud.
+Before you use wukong, make sure you already created your collection on SolrCloud.
 For example,
 ```
 	curl http://localhost:8080/solr/admin/collections?action=CREATE&name=users&numShards=1&replicationFactor=2
 ```

-A sample schema will be like:
+A sample schema can be like:
 ```
 <fields>
 	<uniqueKey>id</uniqueKey>